ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 }
 ```

-In the `filter` method you can define your own filtering over the `$query` builder and then attach the class instance to a column:
+Through the `filter` method you can define your own filtering over the `$query` builder, and then attach the class instance to a column:

 ```php
 public static function searchables(): array